A Breakdown of Aid & Contribution Calculations

 Students who actually receive only part or none of the expected parental contributions may increase the amount that is being borrowed (generally through the GradPLUS loan) to make up the shortfall.
 These loans to support the parent contribution will generally be covered by COAP.

-***Please Note: Students whose parents are divorced or separated must submit a Need Access analysis for both natural parents.
+***Please Note: Students whose parents are divorced or separated must submit a FAAST analysis for both natural parents.

 - Spouse is full time enrolled student (including a fellow YLS student): no contribution assessed